One-third of applicants aren’t fit for the jobs they’re seeking

 5. Your online presence — Go through your social media channels and remove any posts that could be perceived as inappropriate.
 Take an audit of what you’ve got, check your privacy settings, and think, “would I want my mother to see this?” when looking over posts.
 If the answer is “no,” it’s not fit for a hiring manager to see, either.

-6. Being blindsided by salary talk — Money will probably come up — don’t you want it to? — so you should be prepared as best you can.
+6. Being blindsided by salary talk — Money will probably come up — don’t you want it to?
+You need to be prepared.
 Learn about competitive rates for your job in your field and what skills that you have that make you stand out.
 Learn to negotiate.

 7. Sticking to technology — The internet is not the only place to find work!
 Go to mixers, networking events, industry get-togethers, and other places where you can connect with people in your line of work.
 A lot of hires come from someone who knows someone.